notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc6.md

 notation verify <image>
 ```

-If credentials store is present, users can use either `docker login` or `notation login` for authentication with registries.
-See the [guide](https://notaryproject.dev/docs/how-to/registry-authentication/) for other authentication methods.

 ### Flag `--plain-http` was renamed to `--insecure-registry`

 The original flag `--plain-http` and its description did not emphasize that it is an insecure way to connect to the registry, and it should only be used for testing purposes.
 With updated description and the name changed to `--insecure-registry`, it is now more intuitive and emphasized for users to understand the usage of this flag.
 Other than the name change, there is no difference between the two flags.

 ## Known issue

 An issue was reported on this version that `notation login/logout` commands failed to detect credentials store, which is actually present and used by Docker CLI.
 See [details](https://github.com/notaryproject/notation/issues/696).
-This issue doesn't impact other notation commands, so if you have successfully logged in registries using Docker CLI, you can continue to use other Notation commands, for example, `notation sign`.
+This issue doesn't impact other notation commands, so if you have successfully logged in registries using `docker login`, you can continue to use other Notation commands, for example, `notation sign`.
 If you want to fix the issue for `notation login/logout`, the workaround is to manually create or update `config.json` file with correct credentials store configuration, and store this file under notation [configuration directory](https://notaryproject.dev/docs/concepts/directory-structure/#general-configuration).
 For example:

 ```jsonc
 {